 Wong & Leow offers a number of Practice Training Contracts (PTC) each year to Singapore graduates with the requisite academic qualifications and attitude.
-Currently, we are looking for individuals who are keen to train and subsequently pursue a career with our Tax Practice group in 2023 or 2024.
+Currently, we are looking for individuals who are keen to train and subsequently pursue a career with our Tax Practice group in 2024.

 Our Trainees get the best of both worlds: a thorough grounding in Singapore law and practice together with exposure to multi-national clients and the opportunity to exchange knowledge with the best legal minds from all over the globe through Wong & Leow’s joint law venture with Baker McKenzie.